 Reference services: The library's Reference Desk is staffed by faculty librarians.
 Students may consult with librarians for assistance and instruction in using library resources.
 Librarians also provide instruction sessions to classes at the instructor's request.
-For more information, please call the Reference Desk at (805) 378-1450.
+For more information, please call the Reference Desk at (805) 378-1472 or email at mcreference@vcccd.edu.

 Checkout privileges: The library is open to everyone; however, in order to borrow materials, you must be a registered Moorpark College student.
 Your student ID number serves as your library card.
-If you do not know your student ID number, simply access your myVCCCD account to find it.
+If you do not know your student ID number, simply access your MyVCCCD account to find it.
 Students may need to show a valid identification and a class schedule if their name is not in the library's database.
-Students are asked to have no more than five items checked out at one time with the loan period for most materials is set at three weeks.
+Students are asked to have no more than five items checked out at one time.
+The loan period for most materials is set at three weeks.
 Reference books and periodicals cannot be checked out.